-- He/she must have embodied the spiritual message to be able to have disciples.
+1. S/he must have embodied the spiritual message to be able to have disciples.

-- He/she must have become refined and educated in order to be an educator.
+3. S/he must have become refined and educated in order to be an educator.

-- He/she will not abandon the students for the sake of the world.
+10. S/he will not abandon the students for the sake of the world.

-Unlike other teachers, spiritual guides are faced with the most difficult teaching of all: to teach others the way of ego surrender into divine truth.
+Unlike other teachers, spiritual guides are faced with the most difficult teaching of all: to teach others the way of ego death and surrender into divine truth.
 Ultimately, the teacher is a ferryman who takes you from the shores of your ego to the shores of Divine Union.

 Anandamayi Ma, described as “the most perfect flower the Indian soil has produced,” once explained that a disciple’s attitude is more important than the guru.